Generation X is struggling to save for retirement:

 The fifth annual online survey included Canadians and Americans across four generations, but “this year we felt in particular that Gen X and the stress of preparing for retirement was the predominant thing coming out of the research,” said Matthew Williams, a Franklin Templeton senior vice-president.

 Times have changed.
 It’s no longer possible to earn a decent salary working for the same company your entire life.
 It’s no longer economically feasible for one spouse to work and provide for an entire family while the other spouse stays at home attending to domestic duties.
 Owning a home is a near impossibility for many individuals.
-Some people saddled with so much debt that they may never retire and will likely die of old age on the job.
+Some people are saddled with so much debt that retirement will only be a dream; they will likely die of old age on the job.

 However, there are some individuals like Peter Adeney, aka Mr. Money Mustache, (the pseudonym he uses for his website of the same name) who have, through resourcefulness, discipline, and prudence, eradicated all these financial burdens from their lives.
 He and his family live comfortably, debt-free, and most astounding of all, are retired.